maheryAlucard/aureus_front/docs/API_DOCUMENTATION.md

 7. **useTeamMembers** - Manage team members
 8. **useDevis** - Manage devis (quotes)
 9. **useAuth** - Manage authentication

+**Note:** Hooks for Newsletter, Search, Chat History, and Quiz Results can be created following the same pattern as existing hooks if needed.

 ### Example: Using Multiple Hooks